dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 ::: moniker-end

-An event ID is an integer value that you can use to associate a set of logged events with one another.
+An event ID is an integer value that associates a set of logged events with one another.
 For instance, a log for adding an item to a shopping cart could be event ID 1000 and a log for completing a purchase could be event ID 1001.

 In logging output, the event ID may be stored in a field or included in the text message, depending on the provider.
 The Debug provider doesn't show event IDs, but the console provider shows them in brackets after the category: